 Adjustments to Principal Amount.

-Changes Prior to Bidding.
-The preliminary aggregate principal amount of the Series H Bonds and the preliminary annual principal amounts as set forth in this Notice of Sale (the "Preliminary Aggregate Principal Amount" and the "Preliminary Annual Principal Amounts," respectively; collectively, the "Preliminary Amounts") may be revised before the receipt of electronic bids for the purchase of the Series H Bonds.
-Any such revisions (the "Revised Aggregate Principal Amount" and the "Revised Annual Principal Amounts," respectively; collectively, the "Revised Amounts") will be ANNOUNCED on TM3 not later than 8:30 a.m.
-(Boston, Massachusetts time) on ANY ANNOUNCED DATE FOR RECEIPT OF BIDS.
-In the event that no such revisions are made, the Preliminary Amounts will constitute the Revised Amounts.
-Bidders shall submit bids BASED ON THE REVISED AMOUNTS.
+The preliminary aggregate principal amount of the each series of the Bonds as set forth in this Notice of Sale (the "Preliminary Aggregate Principal Amount") may be revised before the receipt of electronic bids for the purchase of the Bonds.
+Any such revisions (the "Revised Aggregate Principal Amount") will be announced on TM3 not later than 8:30 a.m.
+(Boston, Massachusetts time) on any announced date for receipt of bids.
+In the event that no such revisions are made, the Preliminary Aggregate Principal Amount for each series will constitute the Revised Aggregate Principal amount for such series.
+Bidders shall submit bids based on the revised aggregate principal amount for such series.